olatar/Thesis2022/VideoSequences/README.md

 For each method, the results at each flight are provided.

-*Unfortunately, the video sequences are too large to fit in the current repository.*
+*The video sequences are too large to fit in the current repository; however, they should be able to be inspected within the browser*
-*Alternative methods are evaluated in order to more conveniently access the videos.*